jrgerber/smbios-lib/README.md

 ## General info
 This project reads raw [SMBIOS](https://en.wikipedia.org/wiki/BIOS) data from either a device or file and provides the data as an API.

+For an example project using this library take a look at [dmidecode-rs](https://github.com/jrgerber/dmidecode-rs).

 ### Supports
 * [DMTF System Management BIOS (SMBIOS) Reference